-- Should is permitted to take the following actions if a disability determination is denied:
+- Should take the following actions if a disability determination is denied:

 - Consult with Adoption Services Branch staff;

-- Refer the youth for further assessment of abilities when necessary; and
+- Refer the youth for further assessment when necessary; and

 - Follow procedures outlined in SOP 13.44 Discontinuance of Adoption Assistance.

-- Contacts the children’s benefits worker (CBW) in order to ensure continuation of Medicaid for the child’s medical card youth until to age twenty-one (21) if a disability determination is approved.
-When the MRT medical review team makes a disability determination, a report is provided to the Adoption Services Branch.
+- Contacts the children’s benefits worker (CBW) to ensure continuation of Medicaid for the youth until age twenty-one (21) if a disability determination is approved.
+When the MRT makes a disability determination, a report is provided to the Adoption Services Branch.
 The Adoption Services Branch forwards the report to the R&C worker and the adoptive family.
 2

 - Should discuss the following with the family if the SSA makes the determination that the child is disabled.